 1. Movements and New Media

-- • Students will understand and begin concepts of Disciple Making Movements and how they relate to principles of new media as a ministry tool, and high-level conversion.
+- Students will understand and begin concepts of Disciple Making Movements and how they relate to principles of new media as a ministry tool, and high-level conversion.

-- • Students will begin to evaluate their own ministry context and opportunities with relation to these social media principles.
+- Students will begin to evaluate their own ministry context and opportunities with relation to these social media principles.

-3. Pathways to Conversion (Three-Ws)
+2. Pathways to Conversion (Three-Ws)

-- • Students will understand and begin to apply concepts of high-level conversion and personas/pathways.
+- Students will understand and begin to apply concepts of high-level conversion and personas/pathways.

-- • Students will begin to evaluate their own ministry audiences with relation to these social media principles.
+- Students will begin to evaluate their own ministry audiences with relation to these social media principles.

-- • They will build their own detailed Personas for use in their local strategies.
+- They will build their own detailed Personas for use in their local strategies.

-4. Measuring Engagement
+4. Measuring & Engagement

-- • Students will understand the value and principles of response evaluation, follow-up and how target personas may move through spiritual pathways to discipleship.
+- Students will understand the value and principles of response evaluation, follow-up and how target personas may move through spiritual pathways to discipleship.

-- • Students will continue to develop their own follow-up plan for social media ministry in their local context.
+- Students will continue to develop their own follow-up plan for social media ministry in their local context.

 5. Wrap Content Around Your Strategy

 - Students will understand the most important principles for creating effective media content based on strategic planning for different social media channels, audience, and pathways.

 - Students will continue to develop their own content ideas for social media ministry in their local context, including a first-phase launch of content, with feedback.

-- • One hour weekly live classroom: After registration, you will receive a link for our Zoom video conferencing service that will require a plug-in for your computer.
+- One hour weekly live classroom: After registration, you will receive a link for our Zoom video conferencing service that will require a plug-in for your computer.
 You may also download the Zoom app from the iTunes store or Google Play for a mobile device, but we strongly recommend using a computer for the best learning experience.

 - Two hours of independent work: (reading, videos, projects) will be expected each week for a total of 3 hours per week.

-$90 Western individual ($80 per person if two or more register together as a team)
+$240 Standard ($200 per person if two or more register together as a team).

-$60 Non-westerners working with a western organization that can help cover the cost ($50 per person if two or more register together)
+$200 “Majority/Developing world” individuals working WITH a “Minority/First-world” organization that can help cover the cost ($180 per person if two or more register together as a team).

-$30 Non-westerners not working with a western organization-limited to six per cohort ($20 per person if two or more register together)
+$100 “Majority/Developing world” individuals NOT working with a “Minority/First-world” organization.
+Limited to five per cohort ($80 per person if two or more register together).

 - To receive a certificate of completion:

 - Attend 4 of 5 live sessions.